JanneM/Ruse/README.md

 This application runs calculations in phases, with some phases using all available cores, and others using only a single core at a time.
 This pattern limits the effective speed you can get from using multiple cores.
 Memory use, too, varies substantially during different phases of calculation.

 The CPU use is *not* ordered by process.
 The processes may be completely different from one step to the next.
 Each step displays the CPU use of the active processes or threads sorted from most active to the least.
-The final average is the summed usage from each time step, divided by the number of steps.
+The final average is the sum of each time step, divided by the number of steps.

-This display doesn't tell you anything about the performance of specific processes.
-But it does tell us how efficiently we use the resources overall, and that's what we care about with Ruse.
+If the number of cores is at least equal to the number of active processes, the CPU use will be the same as usage per core.
+This doesn't tell you about the performance of specific processes, but it does tell us how efficiently we use the available cores overall, and that's what we care about with Ruse.

 ## Build